Sociology 101: Basic Information Sources

 Print periodicals at other Ohio academic libraries:

 OhioLINK Central Catalog for identifying the location of periodicals.Locating journals can be tricky, difficult, and generally exasperating.
-If you run into trouble, a reference librarian will be glad to assist you.
+A librarian will be glad to assist you!

 |Return to the Sociology Department|